-The Doc Project offers professional development opportunities to CBC staff, casual/contract employees and regular CBC freelancers interested in radio documentary production and audio storytelling.
+The Doc Project is a CBC Radio show a training resource, blog, and professional development initiative that offers opportunities to CBC staff, casual/contract employees and regular CBC freelancers interested in radio documentary production and audio storytelling.

 Since launching in September 2014, our Mentorship Program has produced a number of celebrated and innovative documentaries.
 Here's a sampling: